hmdprs/data-scientist/README.md

 # Feature Engineering
 *Discover the most effective way to improve your models.*

+## Baseline Model
+*Building a baseline model as a starting point for feature engineering. [#](https://www.kaggle.com/matleonard/baseline-model)*

+## Categorical Encodings
+*There are many ways to encode categorical data for modeling.
+Some are pretty clever. [#](https://www.kaggle.com/matleonard/categorical-encodings)*

+## Feature Generation
+*The frequently useful case where you can combine data from multiple rows into useful features. [#](https://www.kaggle.com/matleonard/feature-generation)*

+## Feature Selection
+*You can make a lot of features.
+Here's how to get the best set of features for your model. [#](https://www.kaggle.com/matleonard/feature-selection)*

 # Deep Learning
 *Use TensorFlow to take machine learning to the next level.
 Your new skills will amaze you.*